realMoyosore/Checkout-Page/README.md

 ## Credits

 - Design and implementation by Moyosore Sulola
-- Assignment for AltSchool Africa
+- Project for AltSchool Africa

 ## License